Potentiometric titration

 In analytical chemistry, potentiometric titration is a technique similar to direct titration of a redox reaction.
 It is a useful means of characterizing an acid.
 No indicator is used; instead the electric potential is measured across the analyte, typically an electrolyte solution.
 To do this, two electrodes are used, an indicator electrode (the glass electrode and metal ion indicator electrode) and a reference electrode.
 Reference electrodes generally used are hydrogen electrodes, calomel electrodes, and silver chloride electrodes.
-The indicator electrode forms an electrochemical half-cell with the interested ions in the test solution.
+The indicator electrode forms an electrochemical half-cell with the ions of interest in the test solution.
 The reference electrode forms the other half-cell.